 The six strikes system is also known as the ‘Copyright Alert System’.
 It is implemented by a group called the Center for Copyright Information (CCI).
 CCI consists of the ISPs Verizon, Time Warner, Cablevision, Comcast and AT&T. It also consists of the Motion Picture Association of America (MPAA) and the Recording Industry Association of America (RIAA).

 It means that with six strikes ISPs now allow private agencies to monitor your internet usage for copyright infringement.
-If copyright infringment is found then you will recieve up to six strikes.
+If copyright infringement is found then you will receive up to six strikes.
 Each strike displays a message in your browser or via letter.
 To see some example notices, see this article on Ars Technica.

-The first five strikes are warnings and aim to educate you about priacy on the internet.
-As part of your sixth strike your internet connection is significantly slowed down as an anti pirating punishment.
+The first five strikes are warnings and aim to educate you about piracy on the internet.
+As part of your sixth strike, your internet connection is significantly slowed down as an anti-pirating punishment.